Mrh-Script/Mrh-Script/README.md

 ## 🚀 About Me

-I'm a dedicated student from Uttara University (Dept. of CSE) with a passion for technology and continuous learning.
-My interests span across software development, creative design, and problem-solving.
-I'm always eager to take on new challenges and collaborate on innovative projects.
+I'm a student from Uttara University (Dept. of CSE) who loves technology.
+I enjoy learning new things, creating software, designing, and solving problems.
+I'm always ready to take on new challenges and work on exciting projects with others.

 - 🔭 I’m currently working on enhancing my skills in software development.
 - 🌱 I’m currently learning advanced concepts in Java and exploring web development.
 - 👯 I’m looking to collaborate on open-source projects that make a difference.
-- 💬 Ask me about programming in C, C++, C#, Java, or HTML.
+- 💬 Ask me about programming in HTML, C, C++, C#, or Java.
 - 📫 How to reach me: [mdriadhasan2003@gmail.com](mailto:mdriadhasan2003@gmail.com)
 - ⚡ Fun fact: I can solve a 3x3 Rubik's Cube in a minute!